eregs/regulations-core/README.md

 ## Apps included

-This repository contains three django apps, *regcore*, *regcore_read*, and *regcore_write*.
+This repository contains three Django apps, *regcore*, *regcore_read*, and *regcore_write*.
 The former contains shared models and libraries.
 The "read" app provides read-only end-points while the "write" app provides write-only end-points.
-We recommend using *regcore.urls* as your url router, in which case turning on or off read/write capabilities is as simple as including the appropriate applications in your django settings file.
+We recommend using *regcore.urls* as your url router, in which case turning on or off read/write capabilities is as simple as including the appropriate applications in your Django settings file.
 Note that you will always need *regcore* installed.